gbastas/deep-guitar-separation/README.md

 cd -
 ```

-Now, we can further insert these tracks into distinct training sets to create the baseses for new separation and transcription experiments:
+Now, we can further insert these tracks into distinct training sets to create the bases for new separation and transcription experiments:
 ```
 cp -r datasets/datasep-mic datasets/datasep-mic-mdgp
-cp -r datasets/datasep-mic datasets/datasep-gscustmic-mdgp
+cp -r datasets/datasep-gscustmic datasets/datasep-gscustmic-mdgp
-cp -r dadatsets/mdgp/* datasets/datasep-mic-mdgp/train/
+cp -r datasets/mdgp/* datasets/datasep-mic-mdgp/train/
-cp -r dadatsets/mdgp/* datasets/datasep-gscustmic-mdgp/train/
+cp -r datasets/mdgp/* datasets/datasep-gscustmic-mdgp/train/
 ```

 And so we have created:
+- **`mdgp/`** - this is **ADGP-Mic** dataset
-- **`datasep-mic-mdgp/`** - this is **Mic+MDGP** dataset
+- **`datasep-mic-mdgp/`** - this is **Mic & ADGP-Mic** dataset
-- **`datasep-gscustmic-mdgp/`** - this is **GSCustomMic+MDGP** dataset
+- **`datasep-gscustmic-mdgp/`** - this is **GS-Aux-Mic & ADGP-mic** dataset

-Act similarly to create GSCustomPckp by running:
+Act similarly to create GS-Aux-Pckp by running:
 ```
+cd
-python AuxDataPrep.py -all_solos --pickup
+python gather_notes.py --all_solos --pickup
 etc.
 ```